Data breach at chain of clinics impacts 450K patients

 HealthExec has reached out for comment.

-CVR is asking affected patients, all of whom it said have now been notified, to monitor their financial statements and medical bills to ensure accuracy.
+CVR is asking affected patients, all of whom it said have now been notified, to monitor their financial statements and medical bills for accuracy.
 They have offered the legally required identity theft protection services as recompense for the breach.

 Internally, CVR said it hired a cyber forensics firm to investigate the breach.
 Additionally, it claims to have “implemented, and will continue to adopt, additional safeguards and technical security measures to further protect and monitor our systems.”